Malware vs. Ransomware: How to Recognize Each Threat

 How Can You Safeguard Yourself?

-There are several measures you can take to protect yourself from both malware and ransomware.
-Here are some general tips to help keep your devices secure:
+There are several things you can do to protect yourself from malware and ransomware.
+Here are some simple tips to help keep your devices safe:

 • Keep your software and operating system updated